Fuels Management

 We manage fuels to restore and maintain ecosystems.

-Wildland fires can be devastating, but not all fire is bad.
+Wildfires can be devastating, but not all fire is bad.
 Fire plays a natural and necessary role in many landscapes.
 Periodic low-intensity fires speed up the process of forest decomposition, create open patches for new plants to grow, improve habitat and food for animals and deliver nutrients to the plants that survive.
-Some research indicates fire may also improve ground water recharge and water flow to aquatic habitats.
-They build resilience to fires by reducing immature trees, brush, dead branches and limbs (a.k.a. ladder fuels) and creating a mosaic of burned, partially-burned, and unburned areas (which makes it less likely that future fires will torch an entire landscape).
-Some trees, like lodgepole pine, require the heat of flames to open up their cones and disperse new seeds.
+Fuels management builds wildfire resilience by reducing small trees, brush, dead branches, and limbs (called ladder fuels) which makes it less likely that future wildfires will torch an entire landscape.

 We manage fuels to reduce the chances that lives or property will be lost to wildfire.